EricssonResearch/spindump/README.md

 # Installation

-The easiest installation method is to retrieve the software from Gerrit, the Ericsson source code repository system.
-You can do this on a clean Ubuntu or other linux machine.
+The easiest installation method is to retrieve the software from GitHub.
 Start with this:

   git clone https://github.com/EricssonResearch/spindump

-(And remember to replace "lmfjaar" with your userid.
-You will need access rights for the project in Gerrit, ask Jari Arkko, jari.arkko@ericsson.com, to give you them.
-Also, if you are using ssh and tunneling, you may need to use command such as "git clone ssh://lmfjaar@localhost:29418/ER-5G-Service-Based-Arch/SpinDump" where 29418 would be locally assigned port that you are forwarding traffic from your own machine to gerrit.)

 Make sure you have the necessary tools to compile; you'll need the gmake, gcc, and libpcap packages at least.
 On a Mac OS X, you can install these with the